 Union Commander: Brig.
 General Irvin McDowell upon reaching Bull Run has a plan for a surprise attack that will roll up the CSA left flank.
 The Confederate Army initially retreats even with the poorly executed attack from the inexperienced Union officers.
 But Confederate reinforcements under General Joseph E. Johnston arrive just in time by train for a counterattack with will drive the Union Army from the field in complete panic.
 Later dubbed by the newspapers as “The Great Skedaddle” the Union soldiers pour back into Washington D.C. in chaos which lasts in the city for 2 days until Union officers are able to restore order.

-A relatively unknown Confederate Colonel from VMI Thomas J. Jackson and his men will stand their ground this day so well that other CSA officers nickname him Thomas “Stonewall” Jackson.
-It is argued that it was due to his failure to advance rather than his defensive posture.
+A relatively unknown Confederate Colonel and professor from VMI ( Virginia Military Institute ), Colonel Thomas J. Jackson and his men will stand their ground this day on “Henry House” hill so well that other CSA officers nickname him Thomas “Stonewall” Jackson.

 However, his daring tactics and fighting skills will be even more evident and costly to the Federals in the future.
-An extremely talented tactician who will become Robert E.Lee’s right arm.
+An extremely talented tactician who will become CSA General Robert E.Lee’s right arm.

 Battle Outcome: Dramatic Confederate Victory